-Impairments and other charges were \$265 million in the three months ended March 31, 2018 related to a write-down of all of our remaining investment in Venezuela.
-See Note 2 to the condensed consolidated financial statements for further discussion on the first quarter charge and Part II, Item 1(a), "Risk Factors" for additional information on risks associated with our operations in Venezuela.
+Impairments and other charges were \$265 million in the nine months ended September 30, 2018, related to a write-down of all of our remaining investment in Venezuela.
+See Note 2 to the condensed consolidated financial statements for further discussion on this charge and Part II, Item 1(a), "Risk Factors" for additional information on risks associated with our operations in Venezuela.
+This compares to \$262 million of charges in the nine months ended September 30, 2017, associated with a fair market value adjustment related to Venezuela.